ChASE-library/ChASE/docs/quick-start.rst

 `Macports <https://www.macports.org/>`_ (`XCode
 <https://developer.apple.com/xcode/>`_ is required and can be
 downloaded directly using the Apple Store application) to install the required dependencies.
-The installation of Macports and any of the supported *ports* requires administration privileges.
+The installation of MacPorts and any of the supported *ports* requires administration privileges.

 CMake